Home

 How to measure the intensity of talent market competition and how does the competition affect firm growth?
 This research constructs a new measure of firms' talent retention pressure based on other firms' job postings for talent in the local market.
 We show that talent market competition substantially dampens firms' capital investment.
 The effect is primarily on laggard firms' investment but not superstars', leading to a limited impact on aggregate U.S. investment but increased industry concentration.

-Revealed Institutional Information Production and Anomaly Returns
+Institutional Participation in Information Production and Anomaly Returns

 (with AJ Chen and Gerard Hoberg)